Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Introduction

-In general, one can distinguish different architectures ranging from centralized via distributed to decentralized control schemes, cf. Figure~\ref{fig:schemes}\,a).
-However, the notions for distributed and decentralized architectures have slightly different meanings in control and optimization, cf. Figure~\ref{fig:schemes}\,b).
+From the systems and control point of view, one can distinguish different architectures ranging from centralized via distributed to decentralized schemes, cf. Figure~\ref{fig:schemes}\,a).
+However, the notions for distributed and decentralized architectures differ slightly in control and optimization, cf. Figure~\ref{fig:schemes}\,b).
 Specifically, in centralized feedback architectures, a single unit~$\mathcal{C}$ controls all subsystems $\Sigma_i$.
 If~$\mathcal{C}$ is an MPC controller, then a centralized OCP is solved via so-called centralized optimization algorithms.
 If the OCP is solved such that the computation is distributed onto subsystems that communicate both with one another and with a coordinator, then one speaks of a hierarchically distributed architecture.
 Finally, in distributed control, there exists a local controller $\mathcal{C}_i$ for each subsystem $\Sigma_i$ and these controllers communicate only with other controllers, but not with a central coordinator.
 To obtain such a distributed architecture, the OCP needs to be solved via decentralized algorithms which only require subsystem-to-subsystem communication.
 Finally, in decentralized control, each subsystem~$\Sigma_i$ is controlled by a controller~$\mathcal{C}_i$ and there is no communication between the controllers.
 This corresponds to separable OCPs which are solved by each subsystem individually without any communication.
-We refer to~\citep{Scattolini2009} for an overview of the presented MPC architectures and to~\citep{Bertsekas1989,Nedic2018a} for the taxonomy of distributed and decentralized optimization.
+We refer to~\citep{Scattolini2009} for an overview of MPC architectures and to~\citep{Bertsekas1989,Nedic2018a} for the taxonomy of distributed and decentralized optimization.
 In order to tackle the robot formation control problem, this article focuses on cooperative DMPC, where the underlying centralized OCP is solved iteratively via decentralized optimization algorithms.
 That is, we implement a \emph{distributed} controller through \emph{decentralized} optimization.